TaranenkoDenis/telega_bot/README.md

 # telega_bot
-Telegram bot for redirect on google.
+Telegram bot for redirecting on google.